jotak/mipod/README.md

 ## Usage

 1. Stand-alone
-  As a stand-alone server, you only need the javascript files under directory '''generated'''.
+  As a stand-alone server, you only need the javascript files under directory '''javascript'''.
 Copy them to the place you want, and run mipod-rest.js with node:
   * *node mipod-rest.js*

   That's all you need to start the server with default parameters.
 It will listen to requests on port 80 and connects to a MPD server on localhost:6600.
 Try out http://localhost/mpd/play or http://localhost/mpd/pause, if you have an MPD server running, you should hear immediate results.